A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Dean-Kawasaki equation

 The linearized Gaussian approximation of the fluctuations is then given by

-where $\rho(x,0) = \overline{\rho}(x,0) = \rho_0(x)$.
-It is well-known that Gaussian approximation correctly describes to first-order the central limit fluctuations.
+where $u^G(x,0) = \overline{u}(x,0) = u_0(x)$.
+It is well-known that the Gaussian approximation correctly describes to first-order the central limit fluctuations.
 However, the Gaussian approximation fails to predict the large deviation action functional for the particle model, which is accurately predicted by the Dean-Kawaski equation.
-Thus, the Gaussian approximation cannot accurately determine the likelihood of observing large deviations from typical hydrodynamic limit behaviour \cite{dirr2020conservative}. \commentout{ Furthermore, in contrast to Gaussian approximation, the Dean-Kawasaki equation precisely predicts the large deviation action functional for the particle model, and thus accurately determines the likelihood of observing large deviations from typical hydrodynamic limit behaviour \cite{dirr2020conservative}. }
+Thus, the Gaussian approximation cannot accurately determine the likelihood of observing large deviations from typical hydrodynamic limit behaviour \cite{dirr2020conservative}.

 In \cite{cornalba_dean-kawasaki_2021} the authors compared simulations of the Dean-Kawasaki equation and the linearized Gaussian equation.
 They observed that two models exhibit similar behaviour for the second moments but diverge for the higher moments, which they expected based on the analogy with \cite[Lemma 10]{cornalba_dean-kawasaki_2021}.
 As noted above, this work assumed a sufficient number of particles per cell, while here we want to address exactly the case when the number of particles per cell can be arbitrary small locally.